RonaldGRowe/environmental_controller/README.md

 - Should have utilized a version control system like Git
 - Did not make the website accessible through WAN only LAN
 - Did not continue to upgrade features like automatically creating error message emails or reports

+# Fixed
+- Using version control to reimplement and update controller
+- Using Nginx on Google Cloud Platform VM instance to reverse_proxy ssh tunnel to access from WAN